Shopify/hydrogen/.changeset/fifty-melons-film.md

 '@shopify/cli-hydrogen': patch
 ---

-Fix CLI upgrade notification when running from a globlal process.
+Fix CLI upgrade notification when running from a global process.